Nerveustech/GDR-Game/README.md

 # GDR-Game
-university project concerning c and data structures
+university project concerning c and data structures, this project will continue to be developed.